swhi3635/bad-ideas/blog/content/mk2-vr6-engine-trouble.md

 - Put this engine back together as-is, damaged pistons and all.
 I'd still replace all of the one-time-use items like the gaskets, o-rings, head bolts, etc.  I'd also replace the cooling components so those tend to wear out.
 - Replace the pistons and rings, which would require the block to be further disassembled, taken to the machine shop, and more.
 This would be pretty expensive and time consuming.
 I'd also probably have the head serviced at the machine shop as well.
 Then replace all of the gaskets, etc. as I mentioned above.
 The upside to all of this extra cost and time would be a well-refreshed engine that I could rely on for quite a long time.
 - Find another engine.
 This is likely the fastest, easiest, and probably the cheapest option depending on the condition of the engine I find.
-Another upside is that I could keep the damaged engine and rebuild whenever I feel like, without holding up the rest of this project.
+Another upside is that I could keep the damaged engine and rebuild it later, without holding up the rest of this project.

 I'll most likely pick up another engine, since I'm eager to keep this project moving forward.
 Stay tuned.